jaca230/midas_file_unpacker_app/notebooks/README.md

 ## Notes

 - Notebooks expect `output.root` to be in the parent directory (`../output.root`)
-- Use `uproot` for reading ROOT files (no ROOT installation required)
+- Uses PyROOT for reading ROOT files (requires ROOT installation)
+- Libraries must be loaded before accessing custom data products
 - Waveforms are stored as variable-length vectors (length = data_size field)
 - One event can contain multiple hits from different channels